khoa97/Phone-Number-Audio-Decoder/README.md

 ## Limitations

 As of now this program would most likely only work if the audio file had the phone numbers dialed evenly spaced apart.
-If the numbers were spaced apart in an unpredictable manner, our slicing method for capture the intervals to take the Fourier transform would not work.
-There can still be improvments
+If the numbers were spaced apart in an unpredictable manner, our slicing method for capturing the intervals to take the Fourier transform would not work.
+There is a lot of room for improvments